Callingrapher/organiserByCallingrapher/README.md

 ## Features

 If your project has a lot of features, consider adding a heading called "Features" and listing them there.

-## Contributing

-If you created an application or package and would like other developers to contribute it, you will want to add guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.

-## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them.